 Organisation and Network

 IBG is an association of and for volunteers.
 You want to get involved?
 Get to know the world of international volunteering as a participant of a workcamp, as a group leader of an international project in Germany, or support us as an intern in the office!
 You have already been volunteering with us and would like to further shape the organisation's life?
-Then support us in trainings or info events, meet other committed people in your regional group, or simply become a member!
-In two working groups, you can also exchange your experience and connect to other interested in the topics of inclusion or sustainability, supporting IBG's work in these areas.
+Then support us in trainings or info events, or simply become a member!

-IBG is happy for every donation and support received!
-With your help, we can continue to realize great project ideas or support volunteers who would otherwise not be able to participate in a work camp.
-The donations are tax deductible in Germany.
-We will of course send you a donation receipt.
+With your support, we can continue to realize great project ideas or support volunteers who would otherwise not be able to participate in a workcamp.

 Our account details: